swiftlang/swift-evolution/proposals/0327-actor-initializers.md

   3. Global-actor isolation for stored properties cannot always be respected during initialization.
   4. Initializer delegation requires the use of the `convenience` keyword like classes, even though actors do not support inheritance.

 It's important to keep in mind that these is not an exhaustive list.
-In particular, global-actor constrained classes that are defined in Swift are effectively actors themselves, so many of the same protections should apply to them, too.
+In particular, global-actor isolated classes that are effectively actors themselves, so many of the same protections should apply to them, too.

 The following subsections will discuss these these high-level problems in more detail.

 ### Overly restrictive non-async initializers

-An actor's executor serves as the arbiter for data-race free access to the actor's stored properties, analogous to a lock.
-A task can access the actor's isolated state if it is running on the actor's executor.
+An actor's executor serves as the arbiter for race-free access to the actor's stored properties, analogous to a lock.
+A task can access an actor's isolated state if it is running on the actor's executor.
 The process of gaining access to an executor can only be done asynchronously from a task, as blocking a thread to wait for access is against the ethos of Swift Concurrency.
-This is why invoking a non-`async` method of an actor instance, from outside of the actor's isolation domain, requires an `await` to mark the possible suspension.
+This is why invoking a non-async method of an actor instance, from outside of the actor's isolation domain, requires an `await` to mark the possible suspension.
 The process of gaining access to an actor's executor will be referred to as "hopping" onto the executor throughout this proposal.

-Non-async initializers, and all deinitializers, of an actor fundamentally cannot perform a hop to the actor instance's executor, which would protect its state from concurrent access by other tasks.
-Without performing such a hop, a race between a new task and the code appearing in an `init` can be easily constructed:
+Non-async initializers and all deinitializers of an actor cannot hop to an actor's executor, which would protect its state from concurrent access by other tasks.
+Without performing a hop, a race between a new task and the code appearing in an `init` can happen:

 ```swift
 actor Clicker {